-The tuition rates for the online MPA program are currently in the review and approval process.
-For 2019-2020, the proposed tuition for the program is $30,000, plus graduate student fees.
+Effective September 1, 2019 to August 31, 2020, the tuition rate for the online MPA program is $30,000 (program rate), plus graduate student fees.
 The tuition is paid as students take courses and is charged on a per-credit unit basis

 Tuition and fees are subject to change.
 Should there be a discrepancy between the information posted on the University of Saskatchewan's website and information posted on the Johnson Shoyama Graduate School of Public Policy website, the institution website should be viewed as accurate.